google/asylo/README.md

 #### Running your own enclave application

 You can follow the [steps above](#running-the-hello_world-example) to build your own enclave application instead.
-You can use the examples code in `MY_PROJECT` as a template for a new project, or simply change `MY_PROJECT` to point to your own Bazel project instead.
+You can use the example code in `MY_PROJECT` as a template for a new project, or simply change `MY_PROJECT` to point to your own Bazel project instead.

 #### Running an interactive terminal